Ben-10-Secret-of-the-Omnitrix-Game/Ben-10-Adventure/README.md

 ## Combine images into single aka pack
 > 1000 and 1000 is size for x and y respectively

-> *You may need to increase these size in case of error*
+> *You may need to increase the size in case of error*
 ### Unix
 ```
 cd Ben-10-Adventure